Dracula (1924 play): Characterization of Count Dracula

-Stoker's Count Dracula is old, unattractive and bestial, with pointed ears, hairy palms, and putrid breath.
+When first encountered in the novel, Stoker's Count Dracula is old, unattractive and bestial, with pointed ears, hairy palms, and putrid breath.
 Deane revised the character into a suave aristocrat, who dresses formally and displays the polite manners expected in a Victorian drawing room.
-Although the Count continues to be a foreign visitor in England, he no longer reflects negative stereotypes of eastern Europeans and Jews as he does in the novel.
-These changes allowed Deane to have Dracula converse with the other characters on stage, rather than looming in the background as a monstrous threat.
+Although the Count continues to be a foreign visitor in England, he no longer reflects negative stereotypes of eastern Europeans and Jews as he is said to do in the novel.
+These changes allowed Deane to have Dracula converse with more characters on stage, rather than looming in the background as a monstrous threat.
 In addition to evening clothes, Deane had Dracula wear a long cape with a high collar, which served the practical purpose of hiding the actor as he slipped through a trapdoor when the vampire was supposed to magically disappear.
 The revised portrayal of Dracula is used by most later adaptations, including ones promoted as being faithful to the novel.